ucb-152/lab6/AWS_SETUP.md

 ## Step 4: Setup Auto-Shutdown and Budget
 > [!IMPORTANT]
 >
-> This final step is very important!
+> This step is very important!
 We will set up alarms, auto-shutdown, and budget notifications to make sure you don't burn through your credits accidentally and get your credit card charged.
 >
 > Note that even with these safeguards, **it is still your responsibility to make sure your instance is shutdown** in case the auto-shutdown fails.
 We can help resolve credit overages, payment, and billing issues before the monthly billing cycle, but once a payment is charged to your card (at then end of the month), we have no way of retroactively refunding the charge.